enderandpeter/win-a2enmod/README.md

 * _add_ - Force script to move the site conf file from the location to the default directory
 * _norestart_ - Don't restart the web server on completion

-Move the specified site's conf file to ServerRoot\conf\sites-enabled from either _location_ or the current directory if not found in ServerRoot\conf\sites-available. `-add` will force the script to either find the file in the current or specified location or fail.
+Move the specified site's conf file to ServerRoot\conf\sites-enabled from either _search_ or the current directory if not found in ServerRoot\conf\sites-available. `-add` will force the script to either find the file in the current or specified location or fail.

 [Virtual Host]: http://httpd.apache.org/docs/2.4/vhosts/